Welcome to After the Monsoon. This is the place to find out about my art, my teaching, my work with Samunnat Nepal and my escorted journeys in Nepal.

 I no longer live in Nepal but spend months there each year with the women of Samunnat Nepal and taking interested travellers on the Colourful Journey.
 Read more about me here and please enjoy exploring the site and reading my blog.
-My art continues to be inspired very much by the place I am in, whether it’s Nepal, the desert or, more recently, scampering in a middle aged way around Mt Ainslie.
+My art continues to be inspired very much by the place I am in, whether it’s Nepal, the desert or, more recently, scampering in a middle aged way through the Australian bush.

 welcome back was it another successful trip to Samunnat,good idea starting a day care for the kids,

 can not wait to get back to Nepal in September,but until then I have quilts to make 2 done 5 more to go,